gordonmzhu/cheatsheet-js/README.md

 anotherObject.anotherMethod(); // window
 ```

-### Case 3: In a callback function, assume the default case unless the outer function explicitly sets `this`.
+### Case 3: In a callback function, assume the default case unless the outer function explicitly sets `this` on the callback function.

 ```javascript
 function outerFunction(callback) {